-Tromso is the seventh largest city in Norway, and is also a municipality in Troms county in Northern Norway.
+You will love Tromsø!
+Tromso is the seventh largest city in Norway, and it is also the name of the municipality.
+You find it in Troms county in Northern Norway.

 Tromsø is in the middle of the amazing Northern Light, or Aurora Borealis zone, and is one of the best places in the world to observe this phenomenon.

 Because of the rotation of the planet, the Tromsø area moves into the Aurora zone around 6 pm, and moves out again around midnight.

 Because it is daylight round the clock in the summer, Northern Light is not visible between late April and mid-August.

 This is the Land of the Midnight Sun, which occurs from about 21.
 May to 21.
 July.

 Owing to Tromso's high latitude, twilight is long, meaning there is no real darkness between late April and mid-August.

 The city is also warmer than most other places located on the same latitude, due to the warming effect of the Gulf Stream.

 Looking for the best activities in Tromso?
 Here are some you should look into: